Have a question?

 Q. Will there be mechanics and basic repair kit?

-Yes, you will be supported by several world class mechanics.
+Yes, you will be supported by several qualified cycle mechanics.
 They will help you build up your bike upon arrival and support you over the four days.
 It is recommended that you bring basic repair kit items such as inner tubes.

 Q. Is there any kit I should bring?

-- Nutritional requirements: please bring along items if you have a specific nutritional preference.
-Please note: snacks will be provided free-of-charge during the cycles, courtesy of sponsors High 5.
+• Nutritional requirements: please bring along items if you have a specific nutritional preference.
+Please note: snacks will be provided free-of-charge during the cycles

 Q. Is there a cut off time for the rides?